pedrosodre/nestjs-config-extended/README.md

 </div>
 <br />

-> :warning: **Attention:** To support NestJS 8, this library will keep two stable versions.
-For NestJS 7, use `0.x` version.
+> :warning: **Attention:** To support NestJS v8 and v9, this library will keep two stable versions.
+For NestJS v7, use `0.x` version.

 ## Description